 - The victim (if any)

 In short, expunged records do not get destroyed.
-Though they are invisible to most people.
+However, they are invisible to most people.
 If you have expunged records, you can lawfully misrepresent your past and say you were never in trouble with the law.

 2. Do juvenile records disappear after a certain time?